 Begin by making a realistic schedule of how you currently spend your time.
-You can use this tool from Study Guides and Strategies to develop a schedule.
-Then read through the advice below and think about how you might apply each of these strategies to the semester ahead.
+You can use this tool from the Student Success Center to develop a schedule.

-Plan study time and study breaks into your schedule.
 Consider the time of day that you're best able to focus and the amount of time you can usually effectively devote to a study task.
-Try 50 minute blocks, but if the material is difficult or you can't focus for that long, try less time, such as 30 minutes.
+Try 50-minute blocks, but if the material is difficult or you can't focus for that long, try less time, such as 30 minutes.
 Breaks should include water, a healthy snack, and a brief activity that will refresh you so you can return to studying.

 Consider starting with your most difficult subject when you sit down to work, as that's when you'll have the most energy.
 Plan for a few days of turn-around time for communications with your professor and time to process feedback.

 Break down large projects into smaller tasks and set deadlines for those tasks.
 Get started as early as possible so that you fully understand the scope of the project.
 You may find there were tasks associated with the project that you didn't anticipate.

 Make the most of small blocks of time